-Benkin has shown nationally and internationally for the past 17 years.
-Some of her shows include “Nuances of Story Telling” a three person show with painters Jaclyn Brown & Cecelia Roberts at Tribes Gallery in LES, NYC, Benkin + Kelty at Art Raw in Chelsea NYC, Artujillo in Minneapolis, MN with the late Americo Juan and “The Doll’s of Lisbon, in Portugal with NYC's Antagonist Movement.
-Al was involved with NYC’s Antagonist Art Movement for a number of projects including guest curating a show she titled “Ghost Dreaming in NYC” in Aug of 2011 and was invited to be in juried international show of 100 artists called “Doll’s of Lisbon” Nov ’10 in Lisbon Portugal.
+Benkin has shown nationally and internationally for the past 22 years.
+Some highlights are “Mutantland Drinks the Kool Aide” her solo show at Cult ‘party NYC’s debut in Sept 2017, “Nuances of Story Telling” a three person show with painters Jaclyn Brown & Cecelia Roberts at Tribes Gallery in LES NYC.
+She also showed with Artujillo in Minneapolis, MN with the late great painter Americo Juan and was invited to be in a curated international show “The Doll’s of Lisbon, in Portugal with NYC's Antagonist Movement.
+Al was involved with NYC’s Antagonist Art Movement for a number of projects including guest curating “Ghost Dreaming in NYC” in Aug of 2011.
 Benkin has been written up in Pinned NYC, “Pulse of the Twin Cities”, featured for interviews on Fox Channel 5’s Butterfly Marketplace, Lower East Side Live and Antagovision.
 Benkin's published in the annual art magazine “A Gathering of Tribes” issue #13.
-She won Artist of the Month through Art Bazaar at Lyons Weir in May 2010 & her curatorial debut was at a pop up gallery/event space named Burnt Kitty Vactory in Sept 2010, She also co-curated pop-up shows like “Hypnagosia” in NYC Fall of 2012, Curated "Urban Influence" at Third Eye Gallery in Bushwick Brooklyn June 2013 and is having her New Orleans curatorial debut at the Floating Gallery in The French Quarter in Nov 2014.
-She is currently represented by Hutson Gallery in Provincetown, MA and Gallery SeV Ven in Huntington Valley CA, The Green Eyed Gator & Dutch Alley Art Co-Op both in New Orleans.
+She won Artist of the Month through Art Bazaar at Lyons Weir in May 2010 & her curatorial debut was at a pop up gallery/event space named Burnt Kitty Vactory in Sept 2010, She also co-curated pop-up shows like “Hypnagosia” in NYC Fall of 2012, Curated "Urban Influence" at Third Eye Gallery in Bushwick Brooklyn June 2013, Floating Gallery’s “Namaste-ish” with artist Lindsay Rheiner in The French Quarter in Nov 2014, and a group doll shoe jan 2016 at Birdies Gallery in New Oleans.
+In the fall of 2016 she accepted position as resident artist and curator of Cul Party NYC.
+She is currently represented by Cult Party NYC and Pleiades Contemporary Art Gallery in Chelsea NYC.